Erya: Content

-The Erya has been described as a dictionary, glossary, synonymicon, thesaurus, and encyclopaedia. explains that the book "is not a dictionary in abstracto, it is a collection of direct glosses to concrete passages in ancient texts."
+The Erya has been described as a dictionary, glossary, synonymicon, thesaurus, and encyclopaedia.
+Karlgren explains that the book "is not a dictionary in abstracto, it is a collection of direct glosses to concrete passages in ancient texts."
 The received text contains 2094 entries, covering about 4300 words, and a total of 13,113 characters.
 It is divided into nineteen sections, the first of which is subdivided into two parts.
 The title of each chapter combines shi ("explain; elucidate") with a term describing the words under definition.
 Seven chapters (4, 8, 9, 10, 12, 18, and 19) are organized into taxonomies.
 For instance, chapter 4 defines terms for: paternal clan (宗族), maternal relatives (母黨), wife's relatives (妻黨), and marriage (婚姻).
 The text is divided between the first three heterogeneous chapters defining abstract words and the last sixteen semantically arranged chapters defining concrete words.
 The last seven – concerning grasses, trees, insects and reptiles, fish, birds, wild animals, and domestic animals – describe more than 590 kinds of flora and fauna.
 It is a notable document of natural history and historical biogeography.